Iksas/inky-frame/README.md

 # inky-frame
-This project contains a set of tools that can be used to display images on a *Pimoroni Inky Impression* e-ink display (or similar models).
+This project contains a set of tools that can be used to display images on a [Pimoroni Inky Impression](https://shop.pimoroni.com/products/inky-impression) e-ink display (or similar models) connected to a Raspberry Pi.

+Preprocessed versions of all images that should be displayed are stored in a folder on the Raspberry Pi.
+Using [cron](https://help.ubuntu.com/community/CronHowto), a script is run periodically to display a random image from this folder.

-## Preparing images
+## Preparing the images

-All images need to be cropped or expanded to the exact dimensions of the e-ink display first.
-This way, no important parts of the image will be cut off by automatic cropping.
+First, all images need to be cropped or expanded to the exact dimensions of the e-ink display.
+This way, unlike with automatic cropping, no important parts of the images will be cut off.

 To speed up this process, `cropper.py` can be used.
 Launch it with